vizdata-f21/project-2-out_of_the_boxplots/data/README.md

 For reference, PDF versions of the original Food Points Calculators found on Duke's website are also located in this data folder.

+This folder also contains the user input template for the eAccounts food points data, as well as a sample template filled out with a team member's data.